appwebtech/Ansible-Integration-Jenkins/README.md

 ## Introduction

 I will be integrating Ansible in Jenkins automation server to reliably build, test and deploy a Java-Maven application.
 Instead of installing the tools inside Jenkins server / container, I will use a different approach.
-I'll create two dedicated servers in Digital Ocean, one for Jenkins and the one for Ansible.
+I'll create two dedicated servers in Digital Ocean, one for Jenkins and the other for Ansible.
 This time I'm doing it remotely as it makes sense from a professional setting, also hey, this is Cloud Computing so I'll take advantage of it.

 Once Ansible is set up, I'll execute a playbook from Jenkins Pipeline to configure 2 EC2 instances in AWS by installing Docker and Docker-compose on them.
 It's good to use multi-cloud technologies and when I get well versed with [**Azure**](https://azure.microsoft.com/en-gb/free/cloud-services/), I will do cross-cloud deployments in both AWS and Azure.